bytecodeq/C-Authentification-System/README.md

-# Simple C++ Authentication System
+✨ Simple C++ Authentication System
-# This project implements a simple command-line authentication system in C++.
-It demonstrates how to securely authenticate users based on their username and password using basic input/output operations.
+Made with love by strix ❤

+Welcome to the Simple C++ Authentication System!
+This is a command-line application that allows users to register, log in, and authenticate themselves securely using basic username and password functionality.

+This project demonstrates simple but essential concepts of user authentication, including user registration, password validation, and license registration.

 Features
-User registration with username and password
-User registration with license
-User login with username and password
+User Registration with username, password, and license User Login with username and password
-Simple password validation (in plain text for demonstration purposes)
+Simple Password Validation (in plain text for demonstration purposes) Colorful terminal output and ASCII art to make the interface engaging

-*Made with love by strix*